NETWORK OPERATING SYSTEMS

 NOS 230 - Windows Administration I

 This course covers the installation and configuration of a Windows Server operating system.
 Emphasis is placed on the basic configuration of core network services, Active Directory and group policies.
 Upon completion, students should be able to install and configure a Windows Server operating system.
-Upon completion of this course, students should be prepared to complete the MTA: Windows Server Administration Fundamentals certification (Offered spring semester).
+Upon completion of this course, students should be prepared to complete the MTA: Windows Server Administration Fundamentals certification.
+A course fee is required.
+(Offered spring semester).